 Schedule changes can occur during the school year, but certain guidelines should be followed.
 For instance, it is not advisable to add a new class after the third week of the semester.
 Also, you may not withdraw from a class when less than 20 percent of a class remains.
 In the case of extenuating circumstances, you may obtain written permission from the appropriate Dean to withdraw.

-You initiate a schedule change by completing a student course change form.
-The form can be obtained from the counseling office.
-Once you have filled out the form completely, return it to your counselor for review and signature.
 If an agency or program (e.g., Workplace Development, Wingspan, Southwest Wisconsin Workforce Development Board) is helping support your educational expenses, you may be required to have your schedule change approved by the agency or program staff.